Amazon UK has barred the sale of a new Scientology exposé penned by a former member of the church's elite paramilitary group.

 The game's creator, 23-year-old web designer Nicolas Jacquart, from Tooting, south London, said: The game is structured in such a way that it simply mirrors real life in a tongue-in-cheek way.
 It is harmless fun.

 As Youtomb discovered There is a tag available through the YouTube API the indicates the country (or countries in some cases) to which YouTube will restrict access to the video.
-These videos are not (necessarily) blocked by the country itself, but by
+These videos are not (necessarily) blocked by the country itself,

 Here’s what I’ve found blocked so far